Using an Improved Pain Scale for Your Facility: Overview

 1. Numeric Pain Rating Scales

 Numeric pain rating scales display numbers that patients use to “score” the level of pain that they’re feeling.
-The most commonly administered and validated tool under this category is the Numerical Rating Scale (NRS), which asks patients to rate their pain intensity on a scale of zero to ten — zero being no pain and ten being the most severe pain that a patient can feel.
+The most commonly administered and validated tool under this category is the Numerical Rating Scale (NRS), which asks patients to rate their pain intensity on a scale of 0 to 10 — with 0 meaning no pain and 10 meaning the most severe pain that a patient can feel.

 Another example is the Functional Pain Scale (FPS), which alternatively asks patients to rate their pain tolerability.
-This tool uses a scale of zero to five, with zero indicating no pain and five being the most intolerable pain.
+This tool uses a scale of 0 to 5, with 0 indicating no pain and 5 being the most intolerable pain.

 2. Visual or Face Pain Scales